joaopmgd/github-tag-api/README.md

 ### POST /repos/{user}/starred/{repo}

-- To recover all starred repos by an user, the GET request will need and URL parameter for the username and the repo id
+- To add a new tag for a repo
+- The body for the post request should be a JSON as:
+{
+	"tag": "test"
+}

+### DELETE /repos/{user}/starred/{repo}

+- To add a delete tag for a repo
 - The body for the post request should be a JSON as:
 {
 	"tag": "test"